 Do you mean to ask if it is used in the English language?
 The answer is that it is.

-Spry is generally pronounced (using the International Phonetic Alphabet) as /spɹaɪ/.
-It has one syllable and rhymes with fly and shy.
-While /spɹaɪ/ is considered the “standard pronunciation”, there may be dialects or accents that pronounce the word differently.
+Tub is generally pronounced (using the International Phonetic Alphabet) as /tʌb/.
+Tub has one syllable and rhymes with club and pub.
+While /tʌb/ is considered the standard pronunciation, there may be dialects or accents that pronounce the word differently.

 If you want to learn more about the International Phonetic Alphabet, you can find a guide here: International Phonetic Alphabet and Phonemic Alphabets